 Hook and Ring is simple to play and easy to create anywhere.
 You need a space where you can anchor a hook to a tree or the wall of something.
 Then you need to attach a long piece of twine with a ring at the end above the hook (by several feet) or to the ceiling in between the hook and starting spot.
 The game's goal is to pull the string and ring back and let it glide over to the hook, getting both to connect.
-It is harder than it looks to master this seemingly easy task and so much fun to try repeatedly.
+It is harder than it looks to master this seemingly easy task, and so much fun to try repeatedly.

 Homemade Ring Toss

 All you need to create this classic carnival game in your own yard are some bottles, a ring, and good hand-eye coordination.
-Glass bottles can break, so if you are using them, make sure they are in a study case where they can not tip over.
+Glass bottles can break, so if you are using them, make sure they are in a sturdy case where they cannot tip over.
 Plastic bottles are an option, but you will want to weigh each one down by filling it with water, gravel, or sand.
 A pool ring will work just fine for the object that gets tossed.
 Draw a line to stand on and see who rings the most bottles.